anomasahar/Python-Projects/README.md

 ## Technologies Used
 - **Python**: The primary programming language for all projects.
+- **Docker**: Used to containerize projects, making them easy to run in isolated environments.
+- **Dev Container**: Provides a consistent development environment using Visual Studio Code's Remote - Containers extension, allowing seamless setup and development.

 ## Projects
 Here’s a brief list of the projects included in this repository: